AlexanderNZ/ftb-direwolf20/README.md

-#FTB Continuum Server Dockerfile
+##Direwolf20 Server Dockerfile

 ## What the purpose of this image is:
-The purpose of this image is to provide a means of quickly creating a Minecraft Feed the Beast Continuum server.
+The purpose of this image is to provide a means of quickly creating a Minecraft Direwolf20 server.

 ## What this Docker Build does:
 1. Sets environment variables for:
 	Downloaded version of FTB Server
 	The Launch Wrapper version

-2. It then downloads the required version of FTB via curl.
-To change the version downloaded, simply replace FTB_CONTINUUM_URL with the link to the version you want.
+2. It then downloads the required version of Direwolf20 via curl.
+To change the version downloaded, simply replace DIREWOLF20_URL with the link to the version you want.

 3. The image then unzips and installs, confirms the EULA and starts the server.